elanale/TimeLink/README.md

 ## 🧪 Test Accounts

-Use these pre-configured accounts to explore different roles:
+These are pre created accounts to test and demo different roles work flows.

 ### Organization: "Danial Tech Solutions"